 Student Welfare

-Ability to to implement cultural practices that
+Ability to support teachers to implement cultural practices that honour Indigenous perspectives and worldviews.

-Foster the philosophy of inclusion and diversity within the school division through the provision of resources.
+Foster the philosophy of inclusion and diversity within the school division through assisting with the selection and provision of culturally relevant resources.

-Develop and implementing culturally relevant and engaging educational programs that promote understanding and appreciation of Indigenous cultures, histories and perspectives.
+Develop and implementing culturally relevant and engaging educational programs that promote the understanding and appreciation of Indigenous cultures, histories and perspectives.

 Assist in the recruitment, retention, and support of Indigenous students, staff, and community members within the school division.